Eugene Sternberg: A variety of other projects and buildings

 The experience of working for the State of Colorado was generally satisfying.
 In addition to the projects already mentioned - the State Public Health building in Denver and the Trinidad Old Age Homes and Nursing Home - Sternberg in 1957 remodeled several offices in the State Capitol Building, including the Governor's quarters, and designed extensive new facilities for the State Home and Training School in Grand Junction (1958).

-Sternberg celebrated the opportunities open to an architect in general practice to learn about an extraordinary variety of human activities and occupations.
+Sternberg celebrated the opportunities open to an architect in general practice to learn about the variety of human activities and occupations.
 Designing a building for a new radio station was intriguing, as was the experience of planning a new fire station for Aurora.
 Remodeling the Arapahoe County Jail illuminated some of the darker sides of the human experience, while accommodating the myriad functions to be served by a new Delta County Courthouse was a rewarding planning assignment.
 There was the totally unexpected opportunity to develop a master plan for a new seaside resort in Newport, Rhode Island, on the site of an old mansion.
 Sternberg believed in the educational value of participating in architectural and planning competitions: the firm had an entry in the national competition for a memorial to President Franklin D. Roosevelt, and submitted entries in international competitions for the design of new towns in Turkey, Slovakia and the Czech Republic.
-And then there was a small, inexpensive building for the Chamber of Commerce (1960) in his beloved town of Steamboat Springs, which was listed on the National Register of Historic Places in 2010.
+He also designed an inexpensive building for the Chamber of Commerce (1960) in the town of Steamboat Springs, which was listed on the National Register of Historic Places in 2010.